Examples of Amazon S3 bucket policies - Amazon Simple Storage Service

 When testing permissions by using the Amazon S3 console, you must grant additional permissions that the console requires—s3:ListAllMyBuckets, s3:GetBucketLocation, and s3:ListBucket.
 For an example walkthrough that grants permissions to users and tests those permissions by using the console, see Controlling access to a bucket with user policies.

-Additional resources for creating bucket policies
+Additional resources for creating bucket policies include the following:

-Granting read-only permission to an anonymous user
+Granting read-only permission to a public anonymous user

 By default, Amazon S3 blocks public access to your account and buckets.
 If you want to use a bucket to host a static website, you can use these steps to edit your block public access settings.